pjchender/react-use-opentok/README.md

   token,
 });
 ```
+This methods will first initialize the session object, and continue connected to the session.

+After session initialized, the value of `isSessionInitialized` will be `true.

 After connect to session, you can get the `session`, `connectionId` , `isSessionConnected`, and `connections` properties from `opentokProps`: